manuGil/online-core/docs/source/raster-analysis.rst

    For each cell in the input raster layer (e.g.,  cell 88), we determine the smallest direct neighbour (cell 74) and the smallest diagonal neighbour (cell 44).
 Then, we calculate the difference between the target cell and the neighbours, such as :math:`88 \ –  \ 74 \ =  \ 14 \ m` and :math:`88 \ –  \ 44 \ = \ 44 \ m`.
 Then, we calculate the steepness of the neighbours.
 For this, we take into account the distance between the cell centres.
 If the resolution is :math:`10x10  \ m`, we can calculate the steepness as :math:`14/10 \ =  \ 1.4` for the direct neighbour, and as :math:`44/10 \ * \ sqr(2) \ = \ 3.11` for the diagonal neighbour.
 Now, we know to which cell some material in the target cell (cell 88) will flow.
 That is to cell 44 because its steepness is the highest.

 To compute the **flow accumulation**, we count for any given cell, how many other cells flow into it for the whole extent of the flow direction raster.
 For the target cell in :numref:`fig-flow-comp` , the flow accumulation is 7.
-Read a more detailed explanation on `flow computation <Flow_>`_.
+Read a more detailed explanation on |ltb| `flow computation <Flow_>`_.

    .. _fig-flow-comp:
    .. figure:: _static/img/flow-comp.png